noonandavid/R-github/README.md

 I wrote my program to be used to analyse a teams preformance.
 For my selection i just picked a person from github and started the process with him but i intended it to be used for a workplace or project.
+To run the code you will need to install a few packages in r For the getting info file you will need the gh package For the visualise you will need the ggplot2, reshape2 and plotly packages All of these are avalable on CRAN

 For the matrix graphs I retrieved a list of all of the followers each person has.
 I now have two lists of followers for each person.